-You will be subject to an investment yield tax at an effective rate of 1.2% based on the value of all of taxable assets (including shares acquired under the ESPP) held by you on January 1 of the relevant calendar year, to the extent the value of such assets exceeds an annual exemption amount.
+You will be subject to an investment yield tax at an effective rate of between 0.86% and 1.62% depending on the balanced value of all assets (including shares acquired under the ESPP) held by you on January 1 of the relevant calendar year, to the extent the value of such assets exceeds an annual exemption amount.
 You are responsible for paying any investment tax due.